ehrpg/qstar/docs/index.md

 ### Endurance

-*Endurance represents the character's short time well being and constitution.*
+*Endurance represents the characters short time well being and constitution.*

 [Endurance](#endurance) is determined by rolling a number of dice equal to your [Might](#might) **rank** and then adding the base [endurance](#endurance) pool